Important Staff and Public Notices

 Nondiscrimination / Equal Employment Opportunity / Title IX

 The Arlington Central School District does not discriminate on the basis of an individual's actual or perceived race, color, creed, religion, religious practice, national origin, ethnic group, gender (including sexual harassment and sexual violence), gender identity and expression, sex; sexual orientation (the term "sexual orientation" means heterosexuality, homosexuality, bisexuality, or asexuality), political affiliation, age, marital status, military status, veteran status, disability, weight, domestic violence victim status, genetic information or any other basis prohibited by New York State and/or federal non-discrimination laws in its education programming, including but not limited to vocational programs and all course offerings, and activities, as well as with respect to recruitment and appointment of employees, pay, and benefits.
-Direct any concerns or complaints regarding discrimination to Dr. Jonathan Brown, Deputy Superintendent, or Margaret Muenkel, Assistant Superintendent of Human Resources, Arlington Central School District, 144 Todd Hill Road, LaGrangeville, NY 12540, (845) 486-4460.
+Direct any concerns or complaints regarding discrimination to Ms. Jill Post, Assistant Superintendent for Pupil Personnel Services, or Paul Finch, Assistant Superintendent of Human Resources, Arlington Central School District, 144 Todd Hill Road, LaGrangeville, NY 12540, (845) 486-4460.

 Section 504: Protecting Students with Disabilities

 Vocational education opportunities will be offered without regard to age, color, religion, creed, disability, marital status, veteran status, national origin, race, gender, genetic predisposition or carrier status, or sexual orientation in its educational programs, services, and activities.

 Section 504 coordinators: Ms. Jill Post and Mr. Paul Finch